qperfect-io/mimiqcircuits-python/docs/basics.rst

 0
 1

-Besides accessing the quantum state amplitudes corresponding to different bit states, with MIMIQ Circuits, you also have the flexibility to sample the final state in much the same way as is the case for a real quantum computer.
+Besides accessing the quantum state amplitudes corresponding to different bit strings, with MIMIQ Circuits, you also have the flexibility to sample the final state in much the same way as is the case for a real quantum computer.